 Nuclear Power Plants in India

 Nuclear Power Plants in India play an important role in energy resources which ensure a balanced and sustainable power supply.
 Recognised as a clean and environment-friendly option, Nuclear Power serves as a reliable energy source available.
-As of 2021, the country operates 22 nuclear reactors with a combined installed capacity of 6,780 MWe, maintaining an operational efficiency of more than 80% plant load factor.
+The Government of India has launched Nuclear Energy Mission through the Union Budget 2025-26.
+The mission focused on the Small Modular Reactor with target of 5 indegenous SMRs by 2033.
+The First Nuclear Reactor of Asia was Apsara commissioned in Mumbai, marking a significant milestone in the atomic journey of India.

-List of Nuclear Power Plants in India
+Nuclear Power Plants in India List

 Nuclear Power Plants in India span multiple states, with all commercial nuclear power plants operated by the Nuclear Power Corporation of India Limited (NPCIL).
-These facilities employ a range of reactor technologies, including Pressurised Heavy Water Reactors (PHWRs), Light Water Reactors (LWRs), and Fast Breeder Reactors (FBRs).
+These facilities employ a range of reactor technologies, including Pressurized Heavy Water Reactors (PHWRs), Light Water Reactors (LWRs), and Fast Breeder Reactors (FBRs).
 Below is a List of Nuclear Power Plants in India currently in operation.

 | List of Nuclear Power Plants in India | |||